bpohoriletz/bpohoriletz.github.io/_posts/2018-06-23-modular-monolith-example.md

 All Unit tests for the gem were moved to a gem's folder, they can be executed independently and in isolation  - navigate to a gems folder and run `bundle exec rspec spec/`.
-In order to make tests run you will ned to do a manual setup in helper file
+In order to make tests run you will need to do a manual setup in helper file
 {% highlight ruby %}
   # gems/google_calendar/spec/spec_helper.rb
   1 require 'simplecov'